 If you have questions, want to learn more about the Flood Map, or understand what the SFPUC is doing to promote Citywide flood resilience, please review our Information Sheet or contact us at email@example.com.

-The SFPUC has come together with other City agencies and stakeholder groups to reduce flood risk that property owners face through infrastructure investments, targeted City services, and innovative new programs.
+The SFPUC has come together with other City agencies and stakeholder groups to reduce flood risk that property owners and tenants face through infrastructure investments, targeted City services, and innovative new programs.
 In partnership with our residents, we are building a robust flood resilience strategy.
-Notifying property owners that they are within a 100-year Storm Flood Risk Zone (Flood Risk Zone) via the Flood Map is one of the tools we are employing.
-The SFPUC is taking several other steps, that you can learn about here.
+Notifying property owners and tenants that they are within a 100-year Storm Flood Risk Zone (Flood Risk Zone) via the Flood Map is one of the tools we are employing.

-Many San Francisco residents have already taken advantage of the SFPUC’s various programs to help them prepare and better protect their properties from major rain events.
-San Francisco residents can:
+San Francisco residents have already taken advantage of the SFPUC’s various programs to help them prepare and better protect their properties from major rain events that you can find at sfpuc.org/rainreadysf:

 - Purchase flood insurance through FEMA;

-- Contact 311 to report issues such as flooding, clogged catch basins, sewer backups, and displaced manhole covers;
+- Report issues such as flooding, clogged catch basins, sewer backups, and displaced manhole covers online at sf311.org or by phone at 3-1-1;

 - Participate in Adopt a Drain SF;